GreenFrogMCBE/PacketDumper/README.md

 # Packet Dumper

-Dumps packets from the server
+Dumps packets from a server

 # Usage